gregorg/replic/README.md

 # replic

-MariaDB replication checks and master switch
+MariaDB replication checks, and master-slaves switchover.

 # Dependencies

-You must install 2 pip modules:
+You must install some pip modules:
 ```
-pip install --user termcolor
-pip install --user mysql-connector-python
+pip install --user -r requirements.txt
 ```

 # check mode

 Used for Nagios checks.
-It will check both master and slave.
+It will check both master and slave statuses.

 ```
 replic.py --check